syncfusion-content/uwp-docs/uwp/DataGrid/Unbound-Rows.md

 ## Populating data for unbound rows

-You can populate data for the unbound row by handling [QueryUnBoundRow](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfDataGrid.html) event of SfDataGrid.
+You can populate data for the unbound row by handling [QueryUnBoundRow](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfDataGrid.html) event of Data Grid.
 This event occurs for each cell in unbound row whenever the row gets refreshed.

 [GridUnBoundRowEventsArgs](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.GridUnBoundRowEventsArgs.html) of the `QueryUnBoundRow` event provides information about the cell triggered this event.
-[GridUnBoundRowEventsArgs.OriginalSender](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.GridEventArgs.html#Syncfusion_UI_Xaml_Grid_GridEventArgs_OriginalSender) returns the DataGrid fired this event for DetailsView.
+[GridUnBoundRowEventsArgs.OriginalSender](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.GridEventArgs.html#Syncfusion_UI_Xaml_Grid_GridEventArgs_OriginalSender) returns the Data Grid fired this event for DetailsView.
 You can get or set the [GridUnBoundRowEventsArgs.Value](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.GridUnBoundRowEventsArgs.html#Syncfusion_UI_Xaml_Grid_GridUnBoundRowEventsArgs_Value) property based on the [UnBoundAction](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.GridUnBoundRowEventsArgs.html#Syncfusion_UI_Xaml_Grid_GridUnBoundRowEventsArgs_UnBoundAction).
 If UnBoundAction is QueryData then you can set the value for display.
 If the UnBoundAction is CommitData then you can get the edited value.

 {% tabs %}